btf7/6502-Emulator/README.md

 You must pass a 64KiB file as input - this file will be loaded into processor memory before the processor is started.

-This emulator supports all official 6502 instructions.
+This emulator supports all instruction opcodes.
-If any opcode other than an official one is read, the emulator will crash.
+Legal opcodes are all fully tested.
+Illegal opcodes are supported, but untested.
+Documentation for these is lacking, so there may be mistakes in their implementations.

 ## Memory Layout